hrishikeshchavan99/OS_mkfs_fsck/README.md

 2. FSCK, not complete
 - Superblock checked
 - Block group descriptors checked
-- Code for constructing the tree is ready.
-- Facing problems with finding DID, DDID inode numbers
-- Block/Inode bitmap not done
+- Tree DS is used to create FS, it is not yet complete
 - no specific command to run the code

 Zip folder having the screenshots has been uploaded